jensrossbach/node-red-contrib-chronos/README.md

 A collection of Node-RED nodes for dealing with fixed and sun or moon position based times.

+If you would like to propose a new feature or any kind of improvement or if you want to report a bug, don't hesitate to create an issue in the [issue tracker](https://github.com/jensrossbach/node-red-contrib-chronos/issues) of the repository on GitHub.
+You can also have a look at the [roadmap for the 4th quarter of 2020](https://github.com/jensrossbach/node-red-contrib-chronos/milestone/1) to see what is already planned so far.

 Each node supports the input of fixed times in the form of `hh:mm:ss` (seconds optional, 12h and 24h format possible) as well as the selection of sun (sunrise, sunset, dusk, dawn, ...) or moon events (moonrise, moonset).

 #### Scheduler